neo-project/docs/docs/en-us/reference/rpc/latest-version/api/validateaddress.md

 > [!Note]
 >
-> The NEO standard address begins with N because AddressVersion in NEO3 has been modified to 53.
+> The NEO standard address begins with N because AddressVersion in Neo N3 has been modified to 53.

 ## Example